gmc-code/PC-algorithms1/docs/maths_python/maths_python_intro.rst

 ----

-| 10 Implement algorithms using data structures in a general-purpose programming language (VCMNA334)
+| level 10 Implement algorithms using data structures in a general-purpose programming language (VCMNA334)
 | See: https://victoriancurriculum.vcaa.vic.edu.au/Curriculum/ContentDescription/VCMNA334

-	* Using two-dimensional arrays such as matrices to represent and implement sequences of transformations of sets of points in the plane
+	* **Using two-dimensional arrays such as matrices to represent and implement sequences of transformations of sets of points in the plane**
 	* **Using pointers in algorithms**

 ----

-| 10A Devise and use algorithms and simulations to solve mathematical problems (VCMNA358)
+| level 10A Devise and use algorithms and simulations to solve mathematical problems (VCMNA358)
 | See: https://victoriancurriculum.vcaa.vic.edu.au/Curriculum/ContentDescription/VCMNA358

-	* Applying a systematic guess-check-and-refine algorithm to identify an approximate value for the root of an equation in an interval
+	* **Applying a systematic guess-check-and-refine algorithm to identify an approximate value for the root of an equation in an interval**
-	* Developing simulations for counter-intuitive problems in probability such as the Monty Hall problem or derangements
+	* **Developing simulations for counter-intuitive problems in probability such as the Monty Hall problem or derangements**